Nowosad/moran-i-spatial-ml-prelim/README.md

 # Investigating Moran’s I Properties for Spatial Machine Learning: A Preliminary Analysis

-This repository contains the code for the **AGILE 2025** short paper entitled "Investigating Moran’s I Properties for Spatial Machine Learning: A Preliminary Analysis".
+This repository contains the research code for the **AGILE 2025** short paper entitled "Investigating Moran’s I Properties for Spatial Machine Learning: A Preliminary Analysis".

 ## Getting Started